-Columbia Threadneedle Investments is the global asset management group of Ameriprise, a leading US-based financial services provider.
+Columbia Threadneedle Investments is a global brand name of the global asset management business of Ameriprise, a leading US-based financial services provider.
 The EMEA business of Columbia Threadneedle comprises TAMUKIHL and its subsidiaries.
 TPEN is a wholly owned subsidiary of TAMHL which is, via a number of other holding companies, a wholly owned subsidiary of TAMUKIHL, the United Kingdom registered holding company for the Group.